 Improving Health Care with Patient Voices: A Summary of the #WTFix Virtual Patient Panel

 We recently hosted our first-ever #WTFix virtual patient panel – and we were thrilled to be able to welcome patient voices to an online audience comprised of individuals from all over the health care ecosystem.
 The goal of this panel was simply to serve as a listening session for people to learn more about patient experiences and opinions.
-We believe that by doing these kinds of sessions, people who work in health care can increase empathy for the people we serve and get creative to develop new and better ideas for our health care system.
+We believe that by doing these kinds of sessions, people who work in health care can increase empathy for the people we serve and get creative to develop new and better ideas for improving health care.

 There were a lot of great insights packed into the hour-long event, and we’ve captured a few of the main themes from the patient panelists below.
 If you’re interested in watching the full recording, you can access it anytime by clicking here.